JetBrains/Qodana/topics/qodana-yaml.md

 Sometimes it may be challenging to set up analysis for a big project even with the `qodana.recommended` profile due to large amount of errors reported.
 To solve this, Qodana offers a 3-phase analysis, where each phase is focused on a certain type of results.

 - The first phase is based on the `qodana.starter` profile that contains vital checks only.
-Non-critical for the project operability folders, such as `tests`, are ignored.
+Non-critical folders, such as `tests`, are ignored.

 - The second phase reports the conditions that could affect truthfulness or completeness of the results.
 For example, if your project relies on external resources or generated code, and they are not available during the analysis, the final results could be compromised.
 Qodana notifies you about such suspicious results.